dhontecillas/hfw/docs/bundler.md

 It consists on the following directories:

-- `app` : The place where the app executable will be put, with the files that the app must be able to acces:
+- `app` : The place where the app executable will be put, with the files that the app must be able to access:
-    - `app/dbmigrations` : the collected migration files, that can be run before start the application (be careful when launching several instances of the same app, as concurrency has not been tested: in that case it might be better to run migrations as a separate initial process when doing a new deployment).
+    - `app/dbmigrations`: the collected migration files, that can be run before start the application (be careful when launching several instances of the same app, as concurrency has not been tested: in that case it might be better to run migrations as a separate initial process when doing a new deployment).
-    - `app/data`: tempaltes to be used by the app
+    - `app/data`: templates to be used by the app
         - `app/data/html_templates`: html templates to render
         - `app/data/notifications/templates`: templates to be used for messages
+    - `app/config`: config files to be used at the startup of the
 - `static` : A directory containing all the collected static files, in a single place, so we can put them in a place to be directly served by an http server, or some CDN

-### Gathering files

-Be careful of not storing the bundle under a subdir that is in the path of the files to collect or you would end with a recursive file structure.

 ### Compiling the executable